National People's Party (The Gambia)

-The National People's Party is a Gambian political party founded in December 2019 by incumbent President of the Gambia, Adama Barrow.
+The National People's Party is a Gambian political party centred around the leadership of the incumbent President of the Gambia, Adama Barrow.

 History

-The NPP was founded in December 2019 by Adama Barrow as a vehicle to seek a second term in the 2021 Gambian presidential election.
+The NPP was founded on 31 December 2019 by Adama Barrow amidst internal turmoil within Coalition 2016.
 Relations had deteriorated between Barrow and his former party, the United Democratic Party (UDP).
-In 2019, Barrow dismissed UDP party leader Ousainou Darboe as his Vice-President following disagreements.
+In 2019, Barrow dismissed UDP party leader Ousainou Darboe as his Vice President following disagreements.
+Darboe refused to support Barrow's re-election campaign for the 2021 election, instead launching his own.

 Dou Sano, a presidential adviser, told the press that the "National People’s Party is here for all Gambians, it is here to wipe the tears of Gambians by solving the problems of Gambians."
 Reaction to the creation of the party was varied.
-Some Gambians commented that as a citizen Barrow had every right to found a party, while others argued it was a betrayal of the Coalition 2016 agenda.
+Many supporters of Barrow have commented that Barrow legally had every right to found a party and run for-election, whilst others have argued that doing so was a betrayal of the Coalition 2016 agenda.
+Proponents of the latter view have protested, noting in particular the Barrow pledged to serve no longer than three years.

+Barrow ultimately won re-election in 2021.
+In the 2022 parliamentary elections, the NPP won most seats.
+It then formed a coalition with the National Reconciliation Party and, controversially, the Alliance for Patriotic Reorientation and Construction.

 Governance

-Barrow is party leader and Secretary General of the party.
-It was registered with the Independent Electoral Commission on 31 December 2019.
+The NPP was registered with the Independent Electoral Commission on 31 December 2019.
+Barrow is both the party leader and Secretary General.